MaselLab/ProteinEvolution/Metrics/README.md

 The user will also need to have the IUPred2 executables.
 These can be accessed here by filling out a request form: https://iupred2a.elte.hu/download (Select IUPred2A to download)

+## RunIUPred2_StringOutputOnly

+This is very similar to RunIUPred2, but instead only uploads the raw string to the destination table.
+These two scripts could be merged at some point to make the script RunIUPred2.py much more elegant and versatile.

+## RunTangoInParallel

+The purpose of this script is to read in protein sequences from a MySQL database and to calculate aggregation metrics for them using the executable Tango.

+This script makes use of the multiprocessing module to run Tango on multiple proteins in the database simultaneously.
+This allows the script to be run on fairly large datatables in a reasonable period of time.

+# R Scripts

+## calculate_normalized_clustering

+This script is designed to calculate a normalized index of hydrophobic clustering, similar to Jason's Python script.
+It adjusts average run length by the expected run length from amino acid composition.